aryonp/Magnolia/README.md

-<h2>Magnolia</h2>
+# Magnolia

-Magnolia is a PHP based web framework that I developed 5 years ago to help me finished my Thesis ;-)
+Magnolia is a PHP based web framework that I developed 11 years ago on 2007 to help me finished my Thesis in a company for the base research.

 At first it was only a library that used to develop an integrated web-based online IT inventory and request system that conforms ITILv2.

-Its basic functionalities goes to;
+## Functionalities :
 - User Request -> Manager Approval -> IT Admin
 - IT Request for Approval -> Director's Approval
 - Purchase Order